 Disclosure: Contains affiliate link.
+All opinions are mine.

 Pumpkin is commonly associated with the season of Fall, right?
 As well it should be because that’s when pumpkins start showing up everywhere.
 In lattes, in breads, in donuts, on porch steps, everywhere!
 But pumpkin doesn’t always have to be eaten in just the Fall.
-I was looking in my pantry the other day, spied a random can of pumpkin filling, remembered the cream cheese that I had in the fridge and I knew that pumpkin muffins are perfect even for January!
+I was looking in my pantry the other day, spied a random can of pumpkin filling, remembered the cream cheese that I had in the fridge and I knew that pumpkin muffins with cream cheeses swirl are perfect even for January!

 Now I love it with the cream cheese layer, but that’s actually optional.
 You can skip that step and then you’ll have just pumpkin muffins.
 Still wonderful in their own right.
 The cream cheese does add an extra oomph!
 But it does add some complexity.
 And if today is a day you just need simple, skip it.
 It’ll make a little fewer muffins, but that’s A-OK!
 You’ll always have my permission to simplify things in the kitchen.